The Ultimate Guide to Cheddar Cheese: History, Types, and Uses

 12. Uses: Ideal for sandwiches, burgers, mac and cheese, and as a cooking ingredient

 Cheddar cheese originated in the English village of Cheddar in Somerset, dating back to the 12th century.
-This classic cheese was traditionally made in cylindrical molds, wrapped in cloth, and aged in the Cheddar Gorge caves.
-The unique environment of these caves contributed to the cheese’s distinct flavor and texture.
+This classic cheese was traditionally made in cylindrical moulds, wrapped in cloth, and aged in the Cheddar Gorge caves.
+The unique environment of these caves contributed to the cheese’s distinct flavour and texture.

 Over time, cheddar cheese spread beyond England, gaining popularity worldwide.
 Today, it is produced in numerous countries, each adding its unique twist to the traditional recipe.